hzi-bifo/genomics_rnn_viz/Readme.md

 ```

 ## Acknowledgements

-Implementation based by @karpathy
+Implementation based by karpathy.
 This code was originally based on Oxford University Machine Learning class [practical 6](https://github.com/oxford-cs-ml-2015/practical6), which is in turn based on [learning to execute](https://github.com/wojciechz/learning_to_execute) code from Wojciech Zaremba.
 Chunks of it were also developed in collaboration with my labmate [Justin Johnson](http://cs.stanford.edu/people/jcjohns/).

 ## License